SanjaySunil/BetterDiscordPanel/README.md

 <img src="assets/images/previews/preview.png" alt="Logo" width="100%" height="100%">

-<p align="center">BetterDiscordPanel is a brand new panel made to make discord bot management easy.</p>
+<p align="center">BetterDiscordPanel is a new project that allows users to message and manage inside of their discord bots.</p>

 **Current Features:**
 * Messaging Interface with Discord Design